chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/enforce-overview/index.md

 An organization's software supply chain can contain many possible points of entry for malicious actors and lots of potential for unintended vulnerabilities.
 Indeed, with recent high-profile security incidents like the SolarWinds breach and the discovery of the Log4Shell vulnerability, [software supply chain security](/software-security/what-is-software-supply-chain-security/) has become a top priority for many organizations.

-To help keep organizations' software supply chains secure by default, Chainguard has developed **Chainguard Enforce, a supply chain security solution for containerized workloads**.
-Chainguard Enforce enables you to ensure continuous compliance by enforcing policies that protect organizations from supply chain threats.
+**Chainguard Enforce** offers a supply chain security solution for containerized workloads, which can help keep organizations' software supply chains secure by default.
+Enabling engineering and security teams to ensure continuous compliance, Chainguard Enforce protects organizations from supply chain threats through policy enforcement.
 Using open source projects and standards that are trusted by the community — like Cosign and Fulcio from the Sigstore project — Chainguard Enforce offers a robust approach to securing your workloads, allowing you to do the following:

 * Discover your running workloads, top security risks, and recommended mitigations
 * Define and apply supply chain security policies to your Kubernetes clusters